 Arnold et al. (2013) investigated how the indentation of wire increases the bond performance between steel and concrete.
 The bond characteristics were determined by experimental tests conducted at Kansas State University.
 For these experiments low-relaxation steel wires were used for the pull-out tests.
 These tests served as quality control tests.
 All these wires were tested in original condition how they received, and they had different indent characteristics.
 All specimens were with 4in outer diameter tube with 8in length.
-The wires were 5.32 mm (0.21 in) in diameter and were in the center of the tube and the sand-cement mortar was placed and allowed to cure.
-Mortar cubes with dimensions 2 in x 2 in were used to determine the compressive strength of the mortar.
-All specimens were tested when compressive strength of the mortar specimens were tested when compressive strength of the mortar.
-All specimens were tested when compressive strength of the mortar specimens, one with each wire type.
+The wires were 5.32 mm (0.21 in.) in diameter and were in the center of the tube and the sand-cement mortar was placed and allowed to cure.
+Mortar cubes with dimensions 2 in. x 2 in. were used to determine the compressive strength of the mortar.
+All specimens were tested when compressive strength of the mortar reached prescribed values of 4500 psi and 5000 psi.
+Each wire was tested six times, and six batches were made with 12 pullout specimens, one with each wire type.